-Learn to Row is a two-week introductory class designed for those with limited or no on-water rowing experience.
+Learn to Row is a six-week introductory class designed for those with limited or no on-water rowing experience.

 Information: